jgilbert01/aws-lambda-stream/README.md

 environment:
   METRICS: emf,xray,metrics:*
 ```
 Including `*` enables all detailed metrics.
-Or individual detailed metrics can be enables:
+Or individual detailed metrics can be enabled:

 ```
   METRICS: emf,xray,metrics:step
 ```
-This will enable metrics for the IO steps with the pipelines"
+This will enable metrics for the IO steps with the pipelines:
 * `stream.pipeline.io.wait.time` is the amount of time an IO step waits for parallel capacity.
-Consistently high wait times my indicate that the `parallel` setting is too low or the function need more IO capacity (aka a higher function `memorySize`)
+Consistently high wait times my indicate that the `parallel` setting is too low or the function needs more IO capacity (aka higher function `memorySize`)
 * `stream.pipeline.io.time` is the amount of time an IO step took once it finsihed waiting

 ```
-  METRICS: emf,xray,metrics:step,metrics:compact
+  METRICS: emf,xray,metrics:compact,metrics:step
 ```
 This will add the metrics for the `compact` feature if you are using it:
 * `stream.pipeline.compact.count` is the number of uow that were compacted into one uow by partition key